samizdapp/skunkworks/docs/VirtualBox.md

 This guide covers installing skunkworks on Debian 11.

+## Quick start
+1. Create a new virtual machine
+2. Change network type to bridged
+3. Install Debian
+4. Upgrade the system
+5. Install skunkworks!

 ## Installing Ubuntu as a VM
 ### Creating the virtual machine
 Create the virtual machine normally for your distro of choice and